supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 }
 ```

 After that we need to make changes to the tests.
-Because approval tests relies on toString on the players to see which variation it is running, we cannot directly use a string array to test.
+Because approval tests relies on toString of the players to see which variation it is running, we cannot directly use a string array to test.
 That is why we make the Players object.

 ```java
 private class Players {